SysManSquad/sysmansquadblogdev/content/posts/2020-01-23-net-102-build-your-lab/index.md

 ## The Default Gateway

 We touched on what this is and what it does last time, so you know that this will serve as the default gateway for the network.
 It is also the firewall and IPv4 NAT appliance.
-Grab the latest [PFSense ](https://www.pfsense.org/download/)ISO and install a VM with ~2048MB RAM and two ethernet interfaces.
+Grab the latest [PFSense](https://www.pfsense.org/download/)ISO and install a VM with ~2048MB RAM and two ethernet interfaces.
 The first will be the parent network, in this case your home or business network, the second will be the in-lab network.
 Consult the pfsense documentation for installing and setting the IP addresses you've chosen for the in-lab interface.
 The parent network interface should be set to DHCP.

 For now the only setting you need to set on the gateway is it's IPv4 and IPv6 addresses, aside from setting a new default password for the admin account.